 The Graham Historical House Museum is owned and operated by the City of Momence.
 The Graham Historical House Board is appointed by the Mayor and approved by the council to oversee all aspects of maintaining and operating the Graham Historical House and Museum.

 Nancy's interests in Momence history include helping with the revitalization and preservation of the Graham Historic House Museum, as well as researching the history behind other historical homes in the area.
 She also enjoys designing and creating historical window displays in the downtown buildings of Momence.
+Nancy is currently the Marketing Chairman for the 2018 Heritage Day Committee.
 In the past, Nancy has been involved with Main Street Momence and was a former board member of the Momence Historical House in 2006.

 Richard (Rick) Byrne